ss108/react-validation/README.md

 <MyComp validation={[{rule: Email, priority: 0}, {rule: Required, priority: 10}]} />
 ```

 Anyways, the concept will require more thought and code refactoring.
+And I need to add a decorator for the whole form, and probably add other concepts in here as well.

 Forms are kind of a crappy experience in React, it turns out.
 But I have had a decent time with this sort of concept in the past.